Post Date: February 10, 2014

 What is DMT?

-What are the effects of DMT?
+What are the effects?

 - The rapid onset and extreme intensity from smoking DMT can be overwhelming.
 Do not be fooled by the short duration!
 DMT is one of the most powerful psychedelics on the planet.